Macrometacorp/docs/docs/search/operations.md

 ## Search for Array Elements

-You can search for individual array elements if your search view has the [trackListPositions](/search/views/optional-properties.md) setting set to `false` (default).
+You can search for individual array elements if your search view has [trackListPositions](/views/optional-properties.md) set to `true`.

-Therefore, array comparison operators such as `ALL IN` or `ANY ==` are unnecessary.

 In the following document, the values `1`, `2,` and `3` are indexed and individually searchable.